 The Employee Retirement Income Security Act of 1974 (ERISA) established a set of responsibilities for plan fiduciaries in order to protect individuals invested within the plan.
 The Federal law subjects plan fiduciaries to a set of minimum standards.

-A Plan Fiduciary
+A Plan Fiduciary at a Glance

 The primary goal of a fiduciary is to operate the plan for the sole interest of the plan participants and beneficiaries.